Glider (sailplane): Landing

 Early glider designs used skids for landing, but modern types generally land on wheels.
-Some of the earliest gliders used a dolly with wheels for taking off and the dolly was jettisoned as the glider left the ground, leaving just the skid for landing.
+Some of the earliest gliders used a dolly with wheels for taking off, and the dolly was jettisoned as the glider left the ground, leaving just the skid for landing.
 A glider may be designed so the center of gravity (CG) is behind the main wheel so the glider sits nose high on the ground.
 Other designs may have the CG forward of the main wheel so the nose rests on a nose-wheel or skid when stopped.
 Skids are now mainly used only on training gliders such as the Schweizer SGS 2–33.
 Skids are around 100 mm wide by 900 mm long and run from the nose to the main wheel.
 Skids help with braking after landing by allowing the pilot to put forward pressure on the control stick, thus creating friction between the skid and the ground.
-The wing tips also have small skids or wheels to protect the wing tips from ground contact.
+The wingtips also have small skids or wheels to protect the wingtips from ground contact.

-In most high performance gliders the undercarriage can be raised to reduce drag in flight and lowered for landing.
+In most high-performance gliders, the undercarriage can be raised to reduce drag in flight and lowered for landing.
 Wheel brakes are provided to allow stopping once on the ground.
-These may be engaged by fully extending the spoilers/air-brakes or by using a separate control.
+These may be engaged by fully extending the spoilers/air brakes or by using a separate control.
 Although there is only a single main wheel, the glider's wing can be kept level by using the flight controls until it is almost stationary.